 Of the reported 3.1 million UK women who use the pill, I’d wager a huge amount of cash (alright, £50) on half of them not being able to solidly answer most questions on the seven-day pill break.
 Or, most pill-related issues, for that matter.
+I, for one, have been skipping that break for a good long while in order to delay my periods.
+Oops.

 When it comes to the seven-day pill break, I just do it without thinking, until I realised the other week that I couldn’t remember the last time I’d had a break and became convinced I was going to die.